 See this great clip of a lunar eclipse occurring.

 This video from National Geographic gives a great summary of all the types of solar eclipses.

 The total solar eclipse that occurred earlier this year in the USA may be over, but check out the official eclipse web page from the event here, so you can get prepared for the 2028 New Zealand viewing!

 This website has lots of information on eclipses including an animation, where to see them and interactive maps.

 Believe it or not, the Babylonians were able to foretell eclipses 2,500 years ago!
 This Sky & Telescope article explains the saros cycle, and how ancient astronomers made use of it.
 Excellent history of science information.

 This article has been written by Stardome Observatory and Planetarium, which has been operating since 1967.
 It is a place of exploration, research and sharing of knowledge and hosts New Zealand’s first and still largest planetarium theatre.
-Stardome Observatory and Planetarium celebrates its 50th anniversary in 2017.
+Stardome Observatory and Planetarium celebrated its 50th anniversary in 2017.